zhullyb/monyhar/monyhar/tools/mb/docs/design_spec.md

     build/ is at best annoying and can lead to weird errors.
-  * the infra team would really like to move to providing product-independent services (i.e., not have to do one thing for Chromium, another for NaCl, a third for V8, etc.).
+  * the infra team would really like to move to providing product-independent services (i.e., not have to do one thing for Monyhar, another for NaCl, a third for V8, etc.).
   * we found that during the SVN->GIT migration the ability to flip bot configurations between the two via changes to a file in monyhar was very useful.

-All of this suggests that the interface between bots and Chromium should be a simple one, hiding as much of the monyhar logic as possible.
+All of this suggests that the interface between bots and Monyhar should be a simple one, hiding as much of the monyhar logic as possible.

 ### Why not have MB be smarter about de-duping flags?